The problem

 -H "Content-Type: application/json" \

--d '{"name": "editor-agent", "label": "Editor Agent"}'
+-d '{"name": "editor-agent", "display_name": "Editor Agent"}'

 Each response includes a dlg_ API key for that agent.
 Store these securely — each agent uses its own key for all API calls.